How Retail Robots in Grocery Stores Reform Operations

 Retailers are looking for additional operational efficiencies.
 But how can a real omni-channel strategy function with only half the data?
 Autonomous robots can be the solution.

 Since these robots are data collectors by nature, they can report on many of the obstacles that stand in the way of better operational efficiencies and customer experiences.
 From floor inspections to out-of-stock analytics, autonomous robots can contribute to the existing data sets retailers have in their systems of record, filling in the gaps to lead to better decision making.
 Over time, this data can be used to chart out long-term trends.

 For example, it’s no surprise that you have more liquid on the floor during the winter.
 Autonomous robots can determine where the liquid is collecting, how long it’s there and how quickly it’s taken care of.
 This data, over time, may reveal that the store managers need to ensure there are more floor mats at the store entrance to prevent liquids from snow or rain to trail into the store, creating a hazardous environment.

 This data is what we call “descriptive analytics” that showcase real-time information on what’s happening.
 But at the end of the day, it’s all operational information that helps retailers run better.
 Then this information can be translated into higher profitability and less loss.
-In addition, for retailer chains, it provides a benchmark and comparison across their stores to determine high- and low-performers.
+In addition, for a grocery chain, it provides a benchmark and comparison across their stores to determine high- and low-performers.